Normandes: Career

 Normandes would begin his career in 1960 as he would drop out of his second year of dentistry course to pursue a football career as he played for Rio Branco.
 He would then play for Nacional–SP beginning in 1962.
-He would then play for Independiente–MG from 1965 to 1968 before being sold to Atlético Mineiro for Cr$ 110,000.
+He would then play for Independiente–MG from 1965 to 1968 before being sold to Atlético Mineiro for Cr$110,000.
 He would describe Cruzeiro midfielder Dirceu Lopes as being one of the most difficult players he attempted man-mark throughout his career with Atlético Mineiro.
 Throughout his tenure with the club, he would oversee the club win the 1970 Campeonato Mineiro as well as the 1971 Campeonato Brasileiro Série A. He would play alongside other players such as Renato, Humberto Monteiro, Grapete, Vantuir, Wanderley Paiva, Humberto Ramos, Oldair, Dadá Maravilha, Ronaldo Drummond and Spencer Coelho as he would make 168 appearances by the time of his departure from the club.
 He would have brief spells playing for Cruzeiro and Uberaba before retiring in 1976.

+He made one appearance for the Brazil national team in 1968.